arash-mazidi/LightMass/README.md

 You also need to copy the openAPI specification in the resource folder.

 ## How LightMass works?
-1- It reads the openAPI specification from resource folder.
+1- It reads the openAPI specification from the "resource" folder.

-2- It parses the input file.
+2- It parses each specification file.

-3- It creates a new parsed file in the resource folder.

-4- It finds similar operations based on the threshold.

-5- It shows the potential vulnerable endpoints, operations, and attributes.
+3- It reports potential vulnerable endpoints, operations, and attributes in each API.